DSAIL-SKKU/SceneDAPR/README.md

 $SceneDAPR$ is a novel scene-level sketch dataset, which can be used to automatically analyze the drawing test, Draw-A-Person-in-the-Rain (DAPR), a psychological drawing assessment used for identifying stressful experiences and coping behavior.

+# ✨Request for dataset

+You need to agree to share your contact information to access the SceneDAPR dataset.
+The Dataset is licensed for **non-commercial scientific research purposes**.
+Any action that violates the license agreement is prosecutable by law.
+Please send an email to jiwonkang@g.skku.edu with the following form.
+If you do not receive a feedback in 7 days, please contact jinyounghan@skku.edu.
+- Name:
+- Email:
+- Affiliation:
+- Short description of your research:

 # Get Started

 ```